krishanthisera/blog/src/content/blog/edge-functions.md

 }
 ```

-_*It's essential to specify both identifiers for Lambda@Edge functions.
-We will later associate this role with the function*_
+__It's essential to specify both identifiers for Lambda@Edge functions.
+We will later associate this role with the function__

 Now, all that remains is to push the build artifacts to AWS.
-It's crucial to note that if we intend to associate these lambdas with CloudFront as Lambda@Edge functions, we must deploy them in the `us-east-1` region.
+It's important to note that if we intend to associate these lambdas with CloudFront as Lambda@Edge functions, we must deploy them in the `us-east-1` region.

-We'll go deeper into the build process later.
+We'll discuss more about the build process later.
 For the time being, let's assume our build, or as I prefer to term it, our "packed" artifacts, are stored in a designated location.
-I will utilize Terraform locals to represent them in a more comprehensible format.
+We can utilize Terraform locals to represent them in a more comprehensible format.

  We can utilize Terraform locals to display them in a more comprehensible manner.